tom-smith-okta/okta-api-center/gateways/aws/readme.md

 4. Add the Lambda authorization function to selected resources in your API Gateway
 5. Set up and launch your application

+If you haven't already done so, clone this repo to your local machine.

-In the last step, we'll launch a sample application that will show the end-to-end flow.
+In the last step of this integration, we'll launch a sample application that will show the end-to-end flow.
 This sample application requires a few settings - environment variables - to launch.
 To manage these environment variables, the application uses the [dotenv npm package](https://www.npmjs.com/package/dotenv).
 There is an example .env file in the repo called `.env_example`.
 Copy the `.env_example` file now to a file called `.env`.

 This is what the .env_example file looks like: